Viola White: Bus incident

 White is best known for her 1944 act of resistance to bus segregation in Montgomery, Alabama.
 While riding the bus, White was ordered by the bus driver to give up her seat.
-When she refused, the driver threatened to physically remover her; however, she continued to refuse.
+When she refused, the driver threatened to physically remove her; however, she continued to refuse.
 The driver called the police.
 When police arrived, they removed her from the bus, beat her, and arrested her.
 She was found guilty and charged a $10 fine.
 With help from civil rights leader and union organizer E.D.
 Nixon, White submitted several appeals to her charges in the Circuit Court several times.
 Nixon explains, "The city of Montgomery knew they couldn't win," so they used their power to prevent the appeals from ever being placed on the court calendar.

 Following White's attempts to appeal her charges, local police officers retaliated.
-A. A. Enger, a white police officer, kidnapped White's 16-year-old daughter, drove her to a cemetery, and sexually assaulted her.
+A. A. Enger, a white police officer, kidnapped White's 16-year-old daughter, drove her to a cemetery, and raped her.
 During the attack, her daughter memorized the officer's license plate so she could report Enger the next day.
-E.D Nixon attempted several times to get a judge to sign a warrant for Enger's arrest.
+E.D.
+Nixon attempted several times to get a judge to sign a warrant for Enger's arrest.
 Once the warrant was signed, the Police Chief tipped off Enger.
-Enger left town escaping being detained, fired, or facing any charges.
+Enger left town, escaping being detained, fired, or facing any charges.